rtalla1/ConwayGoL-OpenCL/README.md

-#o get some experience with OpenCL, I decided to implement this game because of its interesting visual and mathematical nature.
 # Conway's Game of Life

 An OpenCL implementation of Conway's Game of Life, harnessing GPU acceleration for fast simulations of cellular automata.